Fcmam5/tchamba/README.md

 Tchamba.random, is a real random data genarator (letters, jokes, names...)

 ## The idea
 The name was invented by my friends Hammadi Ilyes and Bahri Aimene, and it was a joke.
-Now [we] are trying to implement it in order to get a random data.
+Now [we] are trying to implement it in order to get random data.

 ## Installation
 First install the **tchamba** package